 Several obstacles make it challenging to use synthetic data to train, validate, and test AI algorithms.
 For starters, to create synthetic data, we need actual data, which remains scarce.
 Secondly, GANs trained with biased datasets would also be biased toward overrepresented conditions or populations.
 Thirdly, AI trained on synthetic data currently shows lower accuracy than AI trained on actual data.

 The development of AI-based medical devices relies on access to health data.
 Current and emerging standards and regulations require diverse data sources for AI.
 At the same time, the GDPR hampers access to this data.
-The first aims to protect patient health, the latter patient privacy.
+The first aims to protect patient health, and the latter patient privacy.
 Balancing the two is proving to be intricate, but necessary to keep improving healthcare.

 The AI Act received over 300 feedback documents on various topics.
 Our regulatory team co-created this consultation, filed by the Medical Device / AI Expert Group (MD-AIG) established by the Netherlands Normalisation Institute (NEN).
 We argued for minimising the burden on manufacturers, caregivers, and Notified Bodies by checking the new requirements against those in the MDR.
 The conversation on data availability and protection is, as we can see, far from closed.